chaukhoa97/portfolio-v2/docs/General Web/performance.md

 - KISS (Keep It Simple, Stupid): The simpler the code, the easier it is to understand and maintain.
 - Meaningful Variable Names and Comments.
 - Avoid premature optimization.
+- "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."

 ## Core Web Vitals